CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.2 Proper IT Administration.md

 Administrative activities directly influence the operation of IT systems and applications.
 For example, ongoing user sessions can be aborted when IT systems are restarted or legitimate access is prevented when a firewall policy is customized.
 If such operations are performed without considering how they affect the users and without coordinating them with the affected areas, the operation can be significantly disrupted.

 ### 2 6 Lack of information on incidents
 Deficiencies in the documentation of the IT operation or missing records can lead to the fact that IT security incidents can not be clarified or tracked.
 Since security incidents are often not easily recognizable, such.
 If the attack has expired, what extent it has had or how it has been manipulated, this must first be determined by means of suitable investigations.
-However, this assumes, for example, that the target state of systems prior to the incident is documented and verifiable, or that proper unauthorized changes to systems can be distinguished on the basis of appropriate records.
+However, this assumes, for example, that the target state of systems prior to the incident is documented and verifiable, or that proper unauthorized changes to systems can be distinguished by appropriate records.
 If such information is lacking, incidents are difficult or impossible to resolve.
 Even a judicial proof against the perpetrators is no longer possible in such cases.

 3 requirements
 ---------------